-We cannot accept anyone who is against England or wishes to subvert the state but also must beware of not stifling opposition, dissent or well-intentioned desire for change.
+We cannot accept anyone who is against England or wishes to subvert the state but must beware of not stifling opposition, dissent or well-intentioned desire for change.
 Perhaps only a royal family can guarantee a continued national identity.
 But although steeped in history and tradition, even a royal family will evolve.

 Perhaps then it is just geography and the maintenance of peace.
 How could we justify going to war if not to defend ourselves?
 Some countries such as Switzerland and Sweden do not.
-It might then be our allegiance to the government and elected leaders.
+It might be our allegiance to the government and elected leaders.
 What then if we voted for those who lost the election?